Table of Contents

 How People Describe This Pain Pattern

-People complain of pain under the shoulder blade that can’t be reached.
+People complain of pain under the shoulder blade that they can’t reach.
 It aches fairly constantly.
 It is a bothersome ache that they can’t shake.
 They may get temporary relief from a hot shower or exercise.
 Sometimes, it becomes so vague, unreachable, and constant that people do not consider it in their pain patterns anymore.
 When that happens, and this trigger point continues to worsen, people begin to complain about elbow and wrist pain.

 People may primarily complain about wrist pain as it bothers them when using a computer mouse.
 When I ask, They usually admit that they can’t reach the pain under the blade.
 Besides, it is a constant low-level ache, and they want to ignore it.
-They are focused on the wrist and are concerned about carpal tunnel as this often bothers them more when they are reaching for a mouse. (there are several more common causes of wrist pain).
+They are focused on the wrist and are concerned about carpal tunnel.
+Moreover, this bothers them more sharply in their daily work. (there are several more common causes of wrist pain).

-People seldom primarily complain of elbow pain.
+The elbow pain is seldom the primary complaint, but it happens.
 I remember a few of these cases when I thought that it was so unusual that elbow pain was relieved by working this trigger point when they never complained of shoulder pain.

 How You Activate and Intensify This Pain Pattern

 This pattern becomes more active when the person reaches forward, and the shoulder-blade presses into the muscle as when reaching out while using the computer mouse or reaching out for the top of the steering wheel while driving.

 This muscle, like scalene muscles, is overused in our culture of leaning forward for long periods while using our neck and shoulder to breathe.
-This retrains the breathing process, binds joints in the upper spine, and creates chronic patterns.
-This makes other activities, like exercising or sitting at dinner, achy and painful because of the shift in posture-related breathing patterns.
+Sitting like this retrains the breathing process, binds joints in the upper spine, and creates chronic patterns.
+The change in breathing makes other activities, like exercising or sitting at dinner, achy and painful because of the shift in posture-related breathing patterns.